 For Pros Only: Home Improvement Commission License Exam (Maryland – General Contractors) :: Building Moxie Takes a Test and Passes

 By passing this test, I am NOT now a card-carrying licensed contractor.
 I am not yet recognized by the Maryland Home Improvement Commission (MHIC).
-And while passing this test does not mean that I can now legally do work as a contractor, it also does not mean that I hold any new, special credential.
+And while passing this test does not mean I can instantly legally do work as a contractor, it also does not mean that I hold any new, special credential.
 Simply put — I have only passed a pre-qualification exam.
-This test however was one of two (in my eyes) important qualifications for getting licensed in my state.
-(Below I’ll talk of what other states require, and I’ll provide the full list of Maryland requirements in the More Moxie section at the bottom.)
+This test however was one of two (in my eyes) important qualifications for the license in my state.
+(Below I’ll cover what other states require.
+And I’ll provide the full list of Maryland requirements in the More Moxie section at the bottom.)

-This is a good point to say too that this “licensing” exam is not meant to test your skill as a contractor, rather it is designed to test your knowledge of (construction) business principles (generally) and the laws of Maryland (specifically).
+This “licensing” exam does not test skill as a contractor.
+Rather it tests your knowledge of (construction) business principles (generally) and the laws of Maryland (specifically).
 It is based solely on the book Business and Project Management for Contractors – Maryland.

 And to answer your question — it was a little difficult, at least more difficult than I expected.
 I mean – not the funnest read, a little technical at times, and with sections at a time that will never apply to ME . . . ever.
 And maybe there, that’s the hardest part of the whole thing . . . simply stringing enough focus together to make it through the book in a somewhat cohesive fashion.